-For example, a robust DLP would prevent an employee from forwarding a business email outside of the corporate domain, thereby preventing the exposure of data to an unauthorized entity.
-Similarly, DLP software can also guard against storing data on third-party cloud servers such as Dropbox and Google Drive.
+For example, a robust DLP would prevent an employee from forwarding a business email outside of the corporate domain, thereby preventing data exposure to an unauthorized entity.
+Similarly, DLP software can guard against storing data on third-party cloud servers such as Dropbox and Google Drive.

-DLP software is most relevant in regulated industries that deal with high volumes of personal data.
-It maintains the integrity of the information held by the organization while ensuring compliance with regulatory mandates under HIPAA, GDPR, and more.
+DLP software is most relevant in regulated industries that manage high volumes of personal data.
+It maintains the integrity of the information held by the organization while ensuring compliance with privacy regulations such as HIPAA, GDPR, and more.

-A DLP serves a dual purpose of both monitoring and controlling data streams and endpoint activities as well as reporting to meet audit and compliance formalities.
+A DLP serves the dual purpose of controlling data streams while reporting to meet compliance requirements.

 Nine out of ten corporate cyberattacks are caused by human error or negligence.
-Therefore, an effective cybersecurity program must involve employee training so that they are aware of the importance of adhering to security best practices and how to identify threats on their devices.
+Therefore, an effective cybersecurity program must involve employee training so that they know the importance of adhering to security best practices and how to identify threats on their devices.

 End-user training comes in various forms, such as in-class training, instructional videos, quizzes, and gamification approaches.
 The goal, however, is to gain awareness of some or all of the following best practices:

-Anti-phishing and social engineering: Phishing scams are a common method deployed by hackers to gain access into otherwise well-protected systems.
-Such scams are successful because they tend to impersonate people whom the targeted users know and trust.
-Employees trained on how to identify suspicious emails are able to stay clear and, by extension, keep the company secure too.
+- Anti-phishing and social engineering: Phishing scams are a common method deployed by hackers to gain access to otherwise well-protected systems.
+Such scams are successful because they tend to impersonate people the targeted users know and trust.
+Employees trained on how to identify suspicious emails can stay clear and, by extension, keep the company secure too.

-Email management: While most aspects of cloud security focus on incoming emails, the fact is employees send emails too, and often to those outside the corporate network.
+- Email management: While most aspects of cloud security focus on incoming emails, employees send emails too, and often to those outside the corporate network.
 End-user training should educate employees about the kinds of emails and attachments that should never be forwarded.
-For example, employees should refrain from sending confidential spreadsheets to their personal email accounts so that they can work on them over the weekend.
+For example, employees should refrain from sending confidential spreadsheets to their email accounts so that they can work on them over the weekend.

-Software patches and updates: While users often ignore software update notifications on personal devices, promising to get to it later when it’s convenient, the same principle cannot apply in a corporate environment.
-Your security team should educate users on the importance of updating their devices, especially when a critical patch is received.
-The security team can take a proactive approach too, by enforcing updates through policies and making it impossible to disable them.
+While users often ignore software update notifications on personal devices, promising to get to it later when it’s convenient, the same principle cannot apply in a corporate environment.
+Your security team should educate users on updating their devices, especially when a critical patch is received.
+The security team can take a proactive approach, too, by enforcing updates through policies and making it impossible to disable them.

-Now that we’ve discussed some of the common methods organizations take to implement cybersecurity, let’s take a closer look at the ways criminals try to engineer attacks.
+Now that we’ve discussed some of the common methods organizations use to implement cybersecurity, let’s take a closer look at how criminals try to engineer attacks.

 Malicious software, or malware for short, refers to unwanted computer programs that aim to get access to proprietary information, take control of internal systems, or serve advertisements.
 It’s software that you don’t want on your device, doing things that you haven’t agreed to.

-Phishing attacks commonly exploit human vulnerabilities and can cause havoc even with the presence of robust cybersecurity software.
+Phishing attacks commonly exploit human vulnerabilities and can bypass robust cybersecurity software.
 That’s why it’s crucial to train employees to stay wary of this technique.

 Advanced persistent threats

-An advanced persistent threat (APT) is a highly sophisticated intrusion using a combination of social engineering and hacking techniques to stay undetected in a network for as long as possible in order to steal the maximum amount of data.
-Advanced persistent threats are usually carried out by nation states, militaries, or sophisticated criminal organizations that have the financial resources and technical nous to bypass defenses and stay under the radar as they carry out their work.
+An advanced persistent threat (APT) is a highly sophisticated intrusion using a combination of social engineering and hacking techniques to stay undetected in a network for as long as possible to steal the maximum amount of data.
+Nation states and militaries usually carry out advanced persistent threats, or sophisticated criminal organizations with the financial resources and technical nous to bypass defenses and stay under the radar as they do their work.

 Unlike malware, which uses a broad-based approach to infiltrate devices, APTs are usually directed at a specific, high-value target, mostly in defense manufacturing, financial services, and government agencies.
-Therefore, they are usually customized to breach the defenses of a specific organization and may incorporate specific code to carry out the dirty work.
+Therefore, they are generally customized to breach the defenses of a particular organization and may incorporate specific codes to carry out the dirty work.

-The initial breach attempt, however, might be through a malware or social engineering attack, designed to gain access to the system by masquerading as a trusted connection.
-Once inside, the threat may lie low for a period of time so that cyber defenses aren’t alerted to the possible intrusion.
-It uses this time to gain a better understanding of the organization’s warning systems and may alter its plan of attack to steal the most data and wreak maximum havoc.
+The initial breach attempt, however, might be through a malware or social engineering attack designed to gain access to the system by masquerading as a trusted connection.
+Once inside, the threat may lie low for some time so that cyber defenses aren’t alerted to the possible intrusion.
+It uses this time to better understand the organization’s warning systems.
+It may alter its plan of attack to steal the most data and do the most damage.

 Why is cybersecurity important?

-The age of physical record keeping and files is well and truly behind us.
-The modern organization enables its employees to access documents and critical applications through a number of devices and from anywhere with a functional internet connection.
+The modern workforce needs to access documents and critical applications through several devices and from anywhere with a functional internet connection.

-And it’s not just companies that exhibit this trend.
-Consumers use the internet to log in to their bank accounts, transfer money to one another, and engage in e-commerce transactions.
-Simply put, we’ve shifted a bulk of our sensitive activity over to the internet and cloud-based applications.
+Consumers also use the internet to log in to their bank accounts, transfer money to one another, and engage in e-commerce transactions.
+Simply put, we’ve shifted most of our sensitive activity over to the internet and cloud-based applications.

 Hackers realize this.
-They know organizations in almost every sector—including healthcare, finance, law, telecommunications, and real estate—store customer information and sensitive internal data in the cloud.
-If they were to get access to this data, they could potentially sell it for a profit or extort the company into paying a ransom.
+They know that if they were to get access to this data, they could sell it for a profit or extort companies into paying ransoms.

 The average cost of cyber breaches swelled by 72% between 2013 and 2018 to 13 million USD, according to an Accenture study.
-The increase comes because of two factors: a higher propensity for businesses to store their data in the cloud and used cloud-based mission critical apps as well as increasingly sophisticated methods deployed by hackers, causing greater material losses.
+The increase is caused by two factors: businesses relying more on cloud-based apps and increasingly sophisticated methods deployed by hackers, causing more significant material losses.

 Common cybersecurity challenges

-Because security risks evolve continually and attack vectors become more sophisticated, it’s necessary for professionals to stay at the top of their game.
+Because security risks evolve continually and attack vectors become more sophisticated, professionals must stay at the top of their game.
 This is one of the biggest challenges of cybersecurity.

-According to the report, 51% of cybersecurity professionals find that their organization is at risk of cyberattacks due to a lack of experienced personnel.
-And the staffing shortage isn’t expected to go away anytime soon: Insufficient dedicated training programs and a small talent pool are significant hurdles that need to be addressed first.
+According to the report, 51% of cybersecurity professionals find their organization at risk of cyberattacks due to a lack of experienced personnel.
+And the staffing shortage isn’t expected to go away anytime soon: Insufficiently dedicated training programs and a small talent pool are significant hurdles that need to be addressed first.

-When it comes to ways of improving cybersecurity, there are certain best practices that you can follow.
+When it comes to ways of improving cybersecurity, there are certain best practices you can follow.